miharothl/reactnd/lab/ex3e-controlled-components-1/instructions.md

 ### Instructions

-This file gives you a functioning app.
-But, as you can tell, the App isn't modular at all - there is only 1 component!

-**Task**: Break down this app into components and make them work together to achieve exactly the same result.

-Remember that React components should be modular, composable (can be assembled in various ways to achieve the desired result on the page), and reusable.
+**Task**: Edit the code to make the printed text mirror what we type into the input field.
+When we erase all of the text, nothing should be printed to the screen.

+Remember that the React component that renders the form also controls what happens in that form on user input.

-This exercise will help you to practice passing data into components, creating Stateless Functional Components, adding state to components, updating state, and creating Controlled Components.
+This exercise will help you solidify what you've learned about Controlled Components.